12 Top-Rated Tourist Attractions In Japan

 Following the first nuclear attack in the world, the Hiroshima bombing, which happened in 1945, the city has made much effort to memorialize or honor the victims of the incident.
 The area has also been dubbed an icon of lasting peace.

 The Hiroshima Peace Park is located at the center of where the blast took place.
-There are also several relics and monuments that serve as a remembrance of the events of that day.
+Several relics and monuments serve as a remembrance of the events of that day.
 There is also the Peace Memorial Museum, which has artifacts all addressing the subject of world peace, and the Atom Bomb Dome, which is the ruins of the administrative building that was in the center of the blast.

 The 17th-century Imperial Palace in Tokyo is certainly one of the most beautiful places in Japan.
 The surrounding park and the famous Higashi-Gyoen Garden are amazing to view.
 Although most parts are out-of-bound to the public (because the palace is largely still in use by the royal family), a tour of the unrestricted areas is still worth it.